 Time-Consuming: Effective keyword research is not a quick task.
 It demands time and focus to sift through potentially thousands of related keywords, understand their relevance, and assess their potential ROI.

-Requires Regular Updates: The efficacy of keywords isn’t static; search trends change and competitors adjust their strategies.
+Requires Regular Updates: The effectiveness of keywords isn’t constant; search trends change, and competitors adapt their strategies.
 This means that keyword lists require frequent updates to maintain or improve the performance of PPC campaigns.

 Ad Copywriting